tilmanbeyyer/agentic-rag-knowledge-graph/README.md

+PROMPT:
+We want to add https://github.com/xhluca/bm25s to our search agent @agent/agent.py and @agent/prompts.py to make our rag search better.
+Please use the bm25s to search the documents.
+I do not know what works best using the existing database or create a new resembles of the document in the documents folder.
+Make sure to activate the venv venv/bin/activate before using any python commands.

 # Agentic RAG with Knowledge Graph

 Agentic knowledge retrieval redefined with an AI agent system that combines traditional RAG (vector search) with knowledge graph capabilities to analyze and provide insights about big tech companies and their AI initiatives.
 The system uses PostgreSQL with pgvector for semantic search and Neo4j with Graphiti for temporal knowledge graphs.
 The goal is to create Agentic RAG at its finest.